GholamrezaMaleki/Tetris_Game_Java/README.md

 # Tetris_Game_Java
-this is a simple tetris game in terminal programmed by java
+this is a simple tetris game in terminal that was programmed by java